wazo-pbx/xivo-blog/content/articles/sprint-review-1801.md

 ## New features in this sprint

-**System**: the underlying Debian GNU/Linux system is upgraded to Debian 9 Stretch.
-The upgrade procesure is a bit different than usual and will take longer than previous upgrades.
-See the [specific release notes](http://documentation.wazo.community/en/latest/upgrade/18.01/stretch.html) for more details.

 **REST API**: REST APIs have been added for:
   * SCCP general configuration
   * IAX trunks configuration